nprapps/mapturner/README.md

 ## Cached data

-Cached shapefiles are storied in `~/.mapturner`.
+Cached shapefiles are stored in `~/.mapturner`.
 You may wish to clear this folder periodically to free up space and ensure updated shapefiles are redownloaded.